HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 3/3-to-do-app.md

 ### Item completion part 1

 A to-do app is no good if we can't check off items.
 We need a way change the glyphicon style from `glyphicon-unchecked` to `glyphicon-check` when an item is clicked.
 This means we need another event listener except this time we're listening for a `click` event.
-Add the following under your existing code (**inside of the document ready**):
+Add the following under your existing code (**inside of the document ready but after the "form" listener**):

 ```
 $('li').on('click', function(){